 IDPs help your employees learn the skills they need to achieve their own goals, but they’re also key to ensuring your business needs are met.

-Components of an individual development plan
+What are the components of an individual development plan?

 Remember, an IDP is a flexible tool.
 As your goals and circumstances change, so should your plan.
 It’s all about taking ownership of your career development and reaching your full potential!